slatedocs/slate/source/includes/_endpoint-projects.md

 It is possible to perform many additions/removals in one request, the following example adds users `/users/001/` and deletes users `/users/002/`

+It is allowed to invite/add users to the project by email address.
+If the email is registered on the system the user will be invited to the project.
+If the email is not part of Crunch.io a new user invitation will be sent to that email with instructions to set up their account.
+They will be automatically part of this project only.

+Attempting to remove users also allows to do so by email.
+In the case that the email does not exist, the server will return a 400 response.

 ```http
 PATCH /projects/abcd/members/ HTTP/1.1